Katherine Balch, Composer-in-Residence

 Katherine Balch writes music that seeks to capture the intimate details of existence through sound.
 She was chosen to serve as the 2017-2019 Young Concert Artists Composer-in-Residence, where she holds the William B. Butz Composer Chair.
 Her first YCA commission was premiered in 2018 by flutist Anthony Trionfo on the Young Concert Artists Series in New York and Washington, DC.
 Next season, cellist Zlatomir Fung premieres Ms. Balch’s second YCA commission in the YCA Series in New York at Merkin Concert Hall and in Washington, DC at the Kennedy Center.

 Katherine Balch completed her Bachelor’s degrees in the Tufts University/New England Conservatory joint-degree program, where she majored in history and political science at Tufts and composition at NEC.
 At the Yale School of Music, she earned her Master’s degree with Aaron Jay Kernis, Chris Theofanidis, and David Lang.
 She is currently pursuing her Doctorate at Columbia University, studying with Georg Haas and Fred Lerdahl.
 When not making or listening to music, she can be found baking, collecting leaves, and playing with her cat, Zarathustra.
-Ms. Balch is on the faculty of Bard College Conservatory Prep, and the Walden School in New Hampshire.

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.